 Most restaurants serve alcohol separately.
-If you serve alcohol at your establishment, you need a liquor insurance cover in addition to your beer or liquor license.
+If you serve alcohol at your establishment, you need liquor insurance coverage in addition to your beer or liquor license.

-So, if you are selling alcohol at your establishment you will need this coverage to protect you against the actions or eventualities caused by intoxicated people on your premises.
+So, if you are selling alcohol at your establishment, you will need this coverage to protect against the actions or eventualities caused by intoxicated people on your premises.
 This policy will be based on your gross liquor sales and the coverage limits you need.

-Since restaurants buy food in bulk, they are heavily reliant on refrigerators and freezers to keep the food fresh.
-Power loss for long hours may cause these foods to go bad, or causing losses.
+Since restaurants buy food in bulk, they rely heavily on refrigerators and freezers to keep the food fresh.
+Power loss for long hours may cause these foods to go bad or cause losses.
 Food contamination insurance compensates the owner in the event of such a scenario, eliminating that genre of loss as a part of the restaurant’s financial vulnerability.

-is a type of insurance that covers the loss of income that a business suffers after a disaster.
+It is a type of insurance covering the loss of income a business suffers after a disaster.
 These amounts can be significantly larger than the initial claim itself.
-Take for instance a small kitchen fire that damages a small portion of your kitchen.
-The damage claim may only be $50,000 but your restaurant maybe closed for months as a result of clean-up and repairs.
+Take, for instance, a small kitchen fire that damages a small portion of your kitchen.
+The damage claim may only be $50,000, but your restaurant may be closed for months due to clean-up and repairs.

-It differs from property insurance in that a property insurance policy only covers the physical damage to the business, while the additional coverage allotted by the business interruption policy covers the profits that would have been earned.
+The income loss coverage may be due to the disaster-related closing of the business facility or the rebuilding process after it.
+It differs from property insurance because it not only covers the physical damage to the business but the additional coverage for the profits that would have been earned.

-This type of coverage is not sold as a stand-alone policy but can be added to the business property insurance policy.
+This coverage is not sold as a stand-alone policy but can be added to the business property insurance policy.

 The following are typically covered under a business interruption insurance policy: